-10/18/17 A day of sea bass research with Reed and his crew.
-The bite was outstanding and some of these fish….Very Nice Size!
+10/18/17 & 10/19/17 Two days of sea bass research with Reed and his crew.
+The bite was outstanding and some of these fish….Very Nice Size, some super size triggerfish too!
 If today is any kind of barometer the opening day of sea bass season (this Sunday 10/22) should be awesome…and I have it available if anyone wants to fill their freezer before winter.

 10/15/17 Broke the inlet super early in pretty clam condition looking to make a 55 mile run east.
 Unfortunately, even the calmest of seas, sometimes don’t agree with certain folks so the trip was trimmed down to an 8 hour deal.
 Spent a couple hours trolling some nearshore lumps with a few false albacore bites and then finished the day pounding the sea bass on a nearby wreck.